Paid survey sites provide a reliable way to earn extra cash, but they do have a rather mixed reputation.

 The ratios can vary hugely.
 On some sites, such as Populus Live and Prolific, it’s clearly laid-out (and reasonably consistent) how much your time is “worth.”
 On others, such as Qmee, the time vs. payment balance can vary between “worthwhile” and “total waste of time.”

-I OFTEN look at a survey and decide not to do it if this ratio doesn’t make sense.
+I OFTEN look at a survey and decide not to do it if the time / reward ratio doesn’t make sense.
 This approach can make a huge difference, compared to just grabbing anything and everything on offer.

 3. Don’t Cheat